Deformation Quantization for Actions of K\"ahlerian Lie Groups: An oscillatory integral for admissible tempered pairs

-where $\{F_n\}_{n\in\N}$ is an arbitrary sequence in $\CD(G,\CE)$, converging to $F$ in the topology of $\CB^{\{\mu_j'\}}(G,\CE)$, for an arbitrary sequence of weights $\{\mu_j'\}$, which dominates $\{\mu_j\}$. \end{prop} \begin{rmk}{\rm Note that Proposition \ref{uniqueness} does not assert that the oscillatory integral on $\CB^{\{\mu_j\}}(G,\CE)$ is the unique continuous extension of its restriction to $\CD(G,\CE)$. } \end{rmk} We observe that the of existence of a tempered weight that dominates the constant weight $1$ implies that every weight is dominated, which is crucial for the construction of the oscillatory integral.
+where $\{F_n\}_{n\in\N}$ is an arbitrary sequence in $\CD(G,\CE)$, converging to $F$ in the topology of $\CB^{\underline{\hat\mu}}(G,\CE)$, for an arbitrary sequence of weights $\underline{\hat\mu}$, which dominates $\underline{\mu}$. \end{prop} \begin{rmk} Note that Proposition \ref{uniqueness} does not assert that the oscillatory integral on $\CB^{\underline{\mu}}(G,\CE)$ is the unique continuous extension of its restriction to $\CD(G,\CE)$. \end{rmk} We observe that the existence of a tempered weight that dominates the constant weight $1$ implies that every weight is dominated, which is crucial for the construction of the oscillatory integral, as observed above.
 This leads us to introduce the notion of tameness below.
-We will see that this property holds for negatively curved K\"ahlerian groups, where we can use the modular weight.
+We will see that this property holds for negatively curved K\"ahlerian groups, where we can simply use the modular weight (see Corollary \ref{MWP} and Lemma \ref{mwdi}).